10 reasons to study abroad

 Make friends from all around the world

-One of the best parts of living abroad is making a bunch of friends from all over the world.
+One of the best parts of living abroad is making friends from all over the world.
 They essentially become your family away from home.
 There's always something to talk about – whether it’s learning about their home country, talking about new places to explore in the city, or convincing them to teach you funny words in a new language!

 Personal development